 Economics Terms A-Z

-Also known as consumer choice, this term refers to the study of how and why people spend their money based on their preferences, and how they maximise the utility of their purchases while working within budget restraints.
-Some of the basic ideas of consumer theory state firstly that people try to make rational decisions which bring them the greatest utility; secondly, that people will always make multiple shopping trips, one not sufficing; and thirdly, that the more you use a product, the less you want it.
+Also known as consumer choice, this term refers to the study of how and why people spend their money based on their preferences.
+This involves analyzing how they maximize the utility of their purchases while working within budget constraints.

 In order to examine people’s utility-maximizing behavior, a few assumptions must be made.
 First, economists assume that people are rational and seek to maximize their personal utility functions.
 We also assume that their preferences are consistent and do not change over time.
 This means that people will behave in a sensible and predictable way.

 Next, economists often assume that there are diminishing marginal returns.
 In the consumer theory context, this means that people enjoy something less as they accumulate more of it, which is usually the case.
 The first pizza you buy will probably bring you a good amount of utility; the fifth, not quite so much.
 In the case where we’re discussing utility functions, we call this diminishing marginal utility.

 Fully analyzing utility functions requires the use of mathematical models.
 Some of the common, core assumptions in consumer theory when deriving equations are:

 - Consumers have perfect information: This assumption states that consumers have complete information about their options, so they can always make the best choice possible for themselves given their budget.
 Thus people always know how good a new food will taste, how well a new device will work, and how much fun a vacation to a new country will be.

 - Consumers are price-takers.
 That is, they do not try to negotiate or otherwise change the price or quantity parameters they face.